cuny-academic-commons/cac-unicode-fix/readme.md

 Whoops!
-If you run a big export and find out that you messed up the encoding, these tools may help you to repair it after the fact.
+If you run a big WordPress Multisite database migration and find out that you messed up the encoding, these tools may help you to repair it after the fact.

 Use at your own risk.